 Feed BB

-Feed BB's boyfriend.
+BB's boyfriend.
 We'll call him Junior

 Let BB & Junior in the yard so they can munch on the green grass in there.